Thomas E. Fairchild: Federal office

 The campaign to defeat McCarthy became a focus of attention from the national Democratic Party, as presidential candidate Adlai Stevenson and U.S. Senator Estes Kefauver visited the state to bolster Fairchild.
 Fairchild's was one of the first Wisconsin campaigns to receive large contributions from out-of-state and one of the first to feature large scale radio and television advertisement.
 Though Fairchild was considered soft-spoken, he was deeply critical of McCarthy's behavior in the Senate.
 He said of McCarthy's tactics: "When we destroy a man's character, we take away from his dignity of soul.
 We take from him something that money cannot buy, something which may never be regained.
 When we stop and examine this spectacle, it revolts us."
 Making up for Fairchild's lack of bombast, McCarthy was dogged by a Democratic "Truth Squad", composed of Gaylord Nelson, Jim Doyle Sr., and Henry Reuss, as well as Carl W. Thompson, Horace W. Wilkie, Miles McMillan, and Democratic gubernatorial candidate William Proxmire.

 Despite diligent campaigning, strong Democratic support, and many Republican crossover votes, Fairchild was defeated by McCarthy.
 McCarthy went onto his consequential second term, which saw him chair the Senate Government Affairs Committee and reach the height of his power.

 Fairchild returned to private law practice, forming a partnership with Floyd Kops and Irv Charne in Milwaukee.
 During this time, however, he remained active in public affairs and represented several Wisconsin citizens subpoenaed to testify before the House Un-American Activities Committee.

 Wisconsin Supreme Court

 In 1956, his father Edward, who was then Chief Justice of the Wisconsin Supreme Court, decided that he would retire at the end of his term in January, 1957.
 Thomas Fairchild decided that he would run for the open seat.
 In the Spring election, Fairchild won a commanding victory over William H. Dieterich and Clair L. Finch in the primary, with an even larger majority over Dieterich in the general election, taking over 77% of the vote.
-He took office in January 1957, sworn in by his father.
+He took office in January 1957, and was sworn in by his father.
 He was re-elected without opposition in 1966, but would resign later that year to accept his seat on the United States Court of Appeals.

 During his tenure on the Supreme Court, he was chair of the 1960 and 1963 Governor's commissions on constitutional revision.